JoseMoranUrena523/login-with-zbd/README.md

 ## Troubleshooting and Support

 If you encounter any issues when setting up the environment variables, please reach out to me on Discord at “Coffee L. Burger#5667”.
 I will be happy to assist you further. =)

+## Disclaimer

+This repository and its contents were created by Jose Moran Urena, a developer in partnership with ZEBEDEE LLC.
+The contents of this repository are the sole responsibility of Jose Moran Urena and do not necessarily reflect the views or policies of ZEBEDEE LLC.